Rainha dos Raios: Critical reception

 The album was received with mixed to positive reviews from critics.

 Cleber Facchi, from Miojo Indie, said the album is far from being summarizable as a single "cover album'", and that producer Diogo Strausz "plays around not only with the experimental base of each song, but with the essence of the singer herself", concluding that"Rainha dos Raios is the album in which Caymmi certainly takes down her own blocks, revealing a path that, even if inconstant, remains clean and tempting to the visitor."

 Tiago Ferreira, from De Olho no Groove, gave the album a 6/10 rating, stating that its successor will be better and concluding: "contrary to the path a member of the Caymmi family would follow, Alice Caymmi possesses in her subversion, rather than in any technique, her biggest musical triumph.
 The scope she offers in Rainha dos Raios escapes from the boring examples of artist that gush as acid rain on Brazilian music."

 Carlos Albuquerque, from O Globo, compared Caymmi's hair on the cover with PJ Harvey's on Rid of Me.
 He also said Caymmi looks more confident and original in Rainha dos Raios, commenting: "Hand in hand with musician and producer Diogo Strausz, Caymmi crosses the gap between one work and the other, — and in the process, everything that was devious was discarded, and what was promising was materialized."

-It was elected as the third best 2014 Brazilian album by Rolling Stone Brasil and it was nominated for the 26th Prêmio da Música Brasileira, in the category "Best Pop/Rock/Reggae/Hiphop/Funk Album", and also resulting in Caymmi being nominated for the category "Best Pop/Rock/Reggae/Hiphop/Funk Female Singer".
+It was elected as the third best 2014 Brazilian album by Rolling Stone Brasil and it was nominated for the 26th Brazilian Music Awards, in the category "Best Pop/Rock/Reggae/Hiphop/Funk Album", and also resulting in Caymmi being nominated for the category "Best Pop/Rock/Reggae/Hiphop/Funk Female Singer".
 In 2019, Mauro Ferreira elected it one of the 10 essential albums of the 2010s.